aloop/docs/content/deployment/automated-static-site-builds.md

 To generate a random uuid, you can use `uuidgen --random`

-Upon successfully triggering this webhook, it will `touch` the file `example.com` in the `/var/lib/webhooks/` directory, which in turn triggers the systemd path file we setup later in this document, which then runs the systemd service that executes the build script.
+Upon successfully triggering this webhook, it will `touch` the file `YOUR_SITE_HERE` in the `/var/lib/webhooks/` directory, which in turn triggers the systemd path file we setup later in this document, which then runs the systemd service that executes the build script.

 ```json
 [